Evacuation order lifted as Wakayama refinery fire abates | The Japan Times

-WAKAYAMA – A fire at an oil refinery that forced nearby residents to evacuate Sunday in Wakayama Prefecture subsided early Monday.

-The evacuation order for some 3,000 residents was lifted by local authorities shortly after 4 a.m., NHK reported.
+WAKAYAMA – A fire at an oil refinery that forced nearby residents to evacuate Sunday in Wakayama Prefecture subsided early Monday, allowing local authorities to lift an evacuation order for some 3,000 residents shortly after 4 a.m.

 According to local police and fire departments, no injuries have been reported in the fire at a TonenGeneral Sekiyu K.K. refinery in the city of Arita.